sagemath/trac_to_gh/Issue 9022.md

 # Issue 9022: python fails to build _socket on OpenSolaris x64, so ipython fails to build.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9022

 Original creator: drkirkby